AlamHasabie/transport-game-backend/README.md

 7. move : sent when the currnet player had moved its position.
 8. reward : sent when the current player receives a reward
 9. question : sent when the current player receives a question
-10. key : sent when the current player is offered a key.
-Exists only in answer_wait state, otherwise deleted.
 11. treasure : sent when the current player is landed on the treasure.
 Exists only in treasure_wait state, otherwise deleted
 12. event : sent when the player lands on the event square
 13. service : sent when current player lands on service